 If you are interested in becoming a member, contact the CFFC Coordinator, Sylvia Friel, at 740.670.8844.

 These voluntary, team-based planning processes are child-centered and family-focused, and build on the strengths and needs of the child and family to guide the types and mix of services to be provided.
-It is critical that services and supports are responsive to the cultural, racial, and ethnic differences of the community population.
-Licking County’s CFFC is our County’s service coordination and High Fidelity Wraparound provider.
+It is critical that services and supports are responsive to the cultural, racial, and ethnic needs and beliefs of the family.

 To view the Licking County CFFC Service Coordination Mechanism, click here

 To refer a family to Licking County’s CFFC Service Coordination/High Fidelity Wraparound process, contact the Multi-Systems Services Supervisor, Melanie Fling, at 740-670-8916.
 Melanie Fling will explain the referral process and assist families and providers in completing the referral form (click here) and Release of Information (click here).

 CFFC Clinical Committee and Early Childhood Clinical Committee (ECCC)